Skip to main content

 Overview

-Webhooks in Ramp are very simple.
+Webhooks in Ramp Network are very simple.
 If you pass a proper webhook URL during widget initialization, we will call this URL for every major status change of the purchase initialized in that widget instance.
 Each call to this URL will contain details about the purchase and its state change history.

 Retry policy